Wolverine971/9takes/src/blog/people/movie-stars/Margot-Robbie.md

         "@type": "Date",
         "@value": "2023-07-29"
       },
-      "description": "This blog post examines why Margot Robbie might be an Enneagram Type 8.
-It focuses on her personality traits, her motivations, her inner world, controversies she's faced, and how these elements might be related to the core attributes of a Type 8.", "headline": "Margot Robbie An Enneagram Type 8", "image": {
+      "description": "This blog post examines why Margot Robbie might be an Enneagram type 8.
+It focuses on her personality traits, her motivations, her inner world, controversies she's faced, and how these elements might be related to the core attributes of a Type 8.", "headline": "Margot Robbie An Enneagram type 8", "image": {
         "@type": "ImageObject",
         "height": 900,